 - Coordinating property repairs

+Sometimes all these services are covered by a single Airbnb management fee, and sometimes some of them are charged separately.
 The services offered by these companies are supposed to eliminate the need for owner intervention, providing investors with a stream of passive income.

 Additional Costs for Airbnb Management